compi-migui/tfg-doc/src/md/30_intro.md

 To the human eye, such readings are impossible to decipher — too much data with entirely too much noise mixed in.
 With tried and true mathematical methods for dimensionality reduction it is possible to condense the data down to a more workable form, but even that does not open an easy path to diagnosis: the forces applied to the structure and its response to them is extremely specific to a particular wind turbine in a particular park in a particular place in the world at a particular time and date.
 There is no simple model or physical law that can answer the question "is this structure healthy?" from the accelerometer data.

-Enter machine learning algorithms, which enable precisely the kind of pattern recognition needed for this problem.
+Enter machine-learning algorithms, which enable precisely the kind of pattern recognition needed for this problem.
 They provide the "mathematical means of associating measured data with given class labels" [@farrar_structural_2012, p.
 8] without the need to actually model the system that is generating the measured data: it is enough to provide training data along with known correct class labels (e.g. this is data from a healthy structure, this is data from a damaged structure) and the algorithms are able to find the relevant features and apply them to classify data it has never encountered before.

 ## Goals {#sec:goals}